-In response to the emerging pandemic situation in March 2020 a Covid-19 Risk Register was established to support the Board in its management of risks relating to the emergency.
-Risks identified encompassed:
+In response to the emerging pandemic situation in March 2020 a Covid-19 Risk Register was established to support the Board in its management of risks relating to the Covid emergency.
+The Board used this register during the response phase of the pandemic.